DVD-RAM: Recording speeds

+Diameters

-Physically smaller, 80 mm in diameter, DVD-RAM discs also exist with capacities of 1.46 GB for a single-sided disc, 2.8 GB for a double-sided disc, and 5.6 GB for a dual-layer double sided disc, however, they are relatively uncommon.
+DVD-RAM discs can have 12 or 8 cm in diameter, around 5 or 3 inches respectively.
+The latter variant is mainly intended for camcorders that use DVD as storage media and also exists with capacities of 1.46 GB for a single-sided disc, 2.8 GB for a double-sided disc, and 5.6 GB for a dual-layer double sided disc, however, they are relatively uncommon.

 DVD-RAMs were originally solely sold in disc caddy cartridges; recent DVD recorders can work with discs either with or without a cartridge, and many devices do not work with cartridges.
 Discs can be removed from cartridges for use with these drives (except with type 1 media, see table above).